labell6/p2p/README.md

 Once two peers have started on different nodes.
 Text entered into stdin of one peer, will be broadcast to other peers.

+Running Tests.

-To run the test case, use the builtin go test command.
+To run the test case, use the builtin go test command :

-$ go test
+$ go test -v

+Note the -v flag is optional